LegumeEmittingDiode/tt08-tiny-pll/docs/info.md

 | `c` | 50,817 |

 A large number of the `nfet_01v8` and `pfet_01v8_hvt` devices are located in the decap cells placed by the OpenROAD flow.
-The results the top-level simulation are shown below:
+The results of the top-level simulation are shown below:

 ![Top-level simulation](images/self_lock.png)